Nancy Banks, ENP, RPL

-Nancy Banks is the Supervisor of Communications Training for Peel Regional Police, where she is responsible for the training of all Communications staff.
-She has over 25 years experience in police communications, where her duties have included projects bringing new technology and equipment upgrades into the Communications Centre.
-Nancy has developed and delivered many training programs both on and off the job.
+Nancy Banks is currently the NENA Canadian Regional Director.
+Nancy recently retired as the Communications Training Supervisor for Peel Regional Police, where she was responsible for the training of Communications staff.
+She has over 33 years’ in police communications, with experience in bringing in, and training on, new technologies.
+Nancy has developed and delivered many training programs, and has presented at conferences in Canada and the United States.
 Through her interest in developing standards for communicator programs, Nancy has been a member of advisory boards, developed curriculum, written course and operational manuals, and taught at community colleges.
-She is currently a member of the Seneca College Public Safety and Police Studies Program Advisory Committee.
-In addition to her certification as an Emergency Number Professional (ENP), she is a member of the NENA Education Advisory Board.
+She is currently the Chair of the Ontario 9-1-1 Advisory Board, a previous member of the NENA Education Advisory Board and a member of the Seneca College Public Safety and Police Studies Program Advisory Committee.

 Marc Berryman, ENP

-Geographic Information Systems (GIS) and over 16 years experience working
+Degree in Geographic Information Systems (GIS) and over 16 years’

-GIS and Next Generation 9-1-1 at numerous national and regional
+provided instruction on GIS and Next Generation 9-1-1 at numerous national and

-conferences.
-He is the author of the 2008 publication "Addressing
+regional conferences.
+He is the author of the 2008 publication

-operational experience, Marc is able to bring complex subjects down to an
+years of 9-1-1 operational experience, Marc is able to bring complex subjects

-understandable level with his dynamic and interactive teaching methods.
-Marc is
+down to an understandable level with his dynamic and interactive teaching

 Bob Currier, ENP